SSWConsulting/SSW.Rules.Content/rules/kpis/rule.md

 - How do your peers feel about your work?

 #### Sentiment - State Managers
+- How does your State Manager feel about your work?

-- Sentiment - Review Manager
+#### Sentiment - Review Manager
+- How does your Review Manager feel about your work?

 #### Completed Last Year's Goals
 - How well have you done completing the goals from last year?